oxzi/gosh/README.md

 ## Related Work

-A fork which enables server-side file encryption is available in the `server-crypto` branch, thanks to @CryptoCopter.
+There is also [darn](https://github.com/CryptoCopter/darn), a gosh fork which enables server-side file encryption.
+Back in time, this code was merged into gosh.
-For the sake of simplicity and because I don't like to trust a server, this has been removed from the `master` branch.
+However, for the sake of simplicity and because I don't like to trust a server, this has been removed again.

 Of course, there are already similar projects, for example: